SIMEXP/fmriprep-denoise-benchmark/_sources/research_report/results.md

 above {glue:}`proportion_thresh`% of volumes removed while scrubbing with a {glue:}`fd_thresh` mm threshold.

+The two tables below are the demographic information of the datasets after the automatic motion quality control.

 ```{code-cell}
 :tags: [hide-input]
 desc = tables.lazy_demographic('ds000228', path_root, **stringent)